Baptists in the United States: Revolutionary Virginia

 Isaac (1974) analyzes the rise of the Baptist Church in Virginia, with emphasis on evangelicalism and social life.
 There was a sharp contrast between the austerity of the plain-living Baptists and the opulence of the Anglican planters, who controlled local government.
 Baptist church discipline, mistaken by the gentry for radicalism, served to ameliorate disorder.
 The struggle for religious toleration erupted and played out during the American Revolution, as the Baptists worked to disestablish the Anglican church.
 Beeman (1978) explores the conflict in one Virginia locality, showing that as population became more dense, the county court and the Anglican Church increased their authority.
 The Baptists protested vigorously; the resulting social disorder resulted chiefly from the ruling gentry's disregard of public need.
 The vitality of the religious opposition made the conflict between 'evangelical' and 'gentry' styles a bitter one.
 Kroll-Smith (1984) suggests the strength of the evangelical movement's organization determined its ability to mobilize power outside the conventional authority structure.

 In 1793, the Virginia Baptist General Committee, composed of representatives from Baptist institutions from across Virginia, passed a resolution that slavery was not a moral or religious issue and thus decisions surrounding slavery should be left up to politicians.

 Slavery in Baptist churches

 In the 1770s, White Baptists went on conversion missions in the Southern United States as a part of the period known as a Great Awakening.
-The concept of equality in the eyes of God caused many slaves to convert to Baptism, however, slaves were still urged by white clergy to remain obedient to their masters.
+The concept of equality in the eyes of God caused many slaves to convert to the Baptist faith, however, slaves were still urged by white clergy to remain obedient to their masters.
 Out of fear that Black churches would lead to rebellion, white slave owners required converted slaves to attend white churches.
 The result of this was the creation of "hush harbors" where slaves would secretly blend Christianity with their African religions and practices, creating their own communities.
 Some of these spaces were also used to plot against slaveowners, such as the 1831 rebellion in Virginia led by Nat Turner, a Baptist preacher in his community.

 19th century

+Missionary organizations

+The International Ministries was founded in 1814 as the Baptist Board for Foreign Missions by the Triennial Convention (now American Baptist Churches USA).
+The first mission of the organization took place in Burma with the missionaries Adoniram Judson and Ann Hasseltine Judson in 1814.
+Other missions that followed took place in Siam in 1833, India in 1840, China in 1842, Japan in 1872 and Philippines in 1900.